nccgroup/TriforceLinuxSyscallFuzzer/README.md

 * Jesse Hertz <jesse.hertz@nccgroup.trust>
 * Tim Newsham <tim.newsham@nccgroup.trust>

+New: For those looking to play with TriforceAFL and TLSF, Richard Johnson created a Dockerfile which installs both (and even builds a Linux kernel for you).
+It's available here <https://hub.docker.com/r/moflow/afl-triforce/tags/>.

 This is a collection of files used to perform system call fuzzing of Linux x86_64 kernels using AFL and QEMU.
 To use it you will need TriforceAFL from https://github.com/nccgroup/TriforceAFL